bevyengine/bevy-website/content/learn/book/handling-input/utilizing-input.md

 Once most input messages are processed, they're placed into an associated [`ButtonInput`] resource that we can directly access via a system parameter.
 Input data is added to a `ButtonInput` via the same systems that process and clear the input `Message` data, meaning we'll only have access to the input data as long as the original input `Message` is still available.

 Interacting with input data this way gives us access to a variety of methods which provide more information about the state of the input and give us more control over how we respond to it.
-For example, accessing a [`ButtonInput`] resource for a specific input action provides us with a number of methods that will return a bool based on if the button [has just been pressed], [is currently being pressed], or [if its just been released].
+For example, accessing a [`ButtonInput`] resource provides us with a number of methods that will return a `bool` based on if the button [has just been pressed], [is currently being pressed], or [if its just been released].

 ```rust
 // This system provides access to the KeyCodes in the `ButtonInput` resource.